Tutorials

 illegal_bins

-The illegal bins are used to specify a set of values or transitions that can be marked as illegal.
+The illegal bins are used to specify a set of values or transitions that can be marked as illegal when the specification says must not occur.

 For the occurrence of illegal values or transactions, a run-time error is reported.